-I don’t know about the weather where you live, but it is freaking HOT in Winston-Salem.
-HOT & HUMID.
+I don’t know about the weather where you live, but it is freaking HOT in Winston-Salem (and we are just getting back from the beach which was even HOTTER).
 I love running outside but with weather like this, but it can be downright dangerous (especially if you’re running while pregnant!), not to mention miserable.
 But with a few easy tweaks to your running routine, hot miles can feel a little better.
 And, maybe, just maybe you’ll grow to like them.

 When I’m not focused on my pace (Tip #7!), I am able to appreciate just how much I’m sweating which is oddly satisfying.
 Did you know that as sweat evaporates it cools you down?
 Although, I do love my summer runs in Utah when I don’t finish my runs completely drenched!!
 I guess it’s fair to say I just love running, period.